Sophie Hyde: 2020s

 Starting to work as an international freelance director, in 2021 Hyde directed the comedy film, starring Emma Thompson, called Good Luck to You, Leo Grande.
 Written by Katy Brand, the film was made by Genesius Pictures in the UK.
 This was her first film in a long time as an independent director, without Closer Productions and without acting as producer as well.
 It premiered at the 2022 Sundance Film Festival (an online rather than in-person event because of the COVID-19 pandemic in the United States) on 23 January 2022.
 It was released on Hulu in the US on 17 June 2022, in UK cinemas on the same date, and in Australian cinemas from 18 August 2022.

 In May 2024 it was announced that Olivia Colman would be starring alongside John Lithgow in Hyde's new film Jimpa, "an inter-generational queer family drama".
 The film also stars Hyde's child Aud Mason-Hyde, Daniel Henshall, Kate Box, and Tilda Cobham-Hervey.
 It had its world premiere at the Sundance Film Festival on 23 January 2025, and has its Australian premiere as the opening gala film at the Adelaide Film Festival on 15 October 2025.
 The film is partly based on Hyde's life, with Colman's role as Hannah playing a fictionalised version of Hyde.
+The family and the actors talked about the making of the film in an episode of the documentary series Australian Story on ABC Television on 16 February 2026, shortly before its release in Australian cinemas.

 In October 2022 it was reported that Hyde was slated to direct upcoming biopic An Ideal Wife, centring on the sexual awakening experienced by poet-author Constance Lloyd when she found out her husband Oscar Wilde was homosexual.